-No wonder, it has been designated as the “loveliest castle in the world.”
-Surrounded by the calm waters of River Len, the magnificent monument sits embedded in an island east of the village, Leeds.
 Without mincing words, it is indeed a sight to behold.
-As gathered from the annals of history, the antecedent of the castle is such that predates the ancient Norman Conquest of England and the reign of the Saxon clan.
+As gathered from the annals of history, the origin of the castle predates the Norman Conquest of England, during the reigns of the Saxon clans.

-Interestingly, the castle has also served as home to several queens of the medieval era in its lifetime.
-Eleanor of Castile; Phillipa, wife of Edward III; Catherine of Aragon, Joan of Navarre to mention a few have lived at one time or the other in the beautiful castle.
-This underscores why the castle is being often addressed as the “Castle of Queens.”
-It even served as a prison at some point in time and a hospital at another.
-However today, it is a remarkable tourist attraction.
+Interestingly, the castle has also served as home to several queens of the Medieval era.
+This underscores why the castle is often called the “Castle of Queens.”
+It even served as a prison at one point in time and a hospital at another.
+However, today, it is a remarkable tourist attraction.
 Let’s take a look at it in more detail:

 Frequently Asked Questions